AnIdiotsGuide/discordjs-bot-guide/getting-started/the-long-version.md

 3. Save the file as `mybot.js`.
 4. In the CLI \(which should still be in your project folder\) type the following command: `node mybot.js`

 If all went well \(hopefully it did\) your bot is now connected to your server, it's in your userlist, and ready to answer all your commands...
 Well, at least, _one_ command: `ping`.
-In its current state, the bot will reply 'pong!' to any message that starts with, _exactly_, `ping`.
+In its current state, the bot will reply "pong!" to any message that starts with, _exactly_, `ping`.
 Let's demonstrate!

 ![](/assets/gettingstarted/gs6.png)